 - the person who found the deceased child may be left with vivid images and doubts about their response, which may hinder their adjustment to the loss

 Each parent and family member will grieve in their own way:

 - if there are any children in the family, it is important to speak with each child and allow them to work through their grief and memories in their own way and time.
-It is helpful to remember that young children and adolescents may also respond and react to loss and grief differently
+It is helpful to remember that young children and adolescents may respond and react to loss and grief differently to adults